mpetruska/blog/_posts/2018-01-26-scala-pattern-matching-and.md

 {% endhighlight %}

-Since the "record" is growing/changing as development of the application proceeds, it quickly becomes unpractical to use standard pattern matching against the generated extractor method (`User.unapply`).
+Since the "record" is growing/changing as development of the application proceeds, it quickly becomes impractical to use standard pattern matching against the generated extractor method (`User.unapply`).